 When HOTEL DU PONT opened in 1913, the 12--story, Italian Renaissance-style building was widely considered to be a great achievement in both hotel architecture and ingenuity.
 Five years later, the hotel was expanded to offer more guestrooms and the Ballroom Suite, which included the Gold Ballroom.
 This breathtaking ballroom features French neoclassical design elements, including glistening chandeliers, gilded ceiling detail, and hand-carved medallions featuring basreliefs of famous women.
+Designed by Violet Terwilliger of New York, the bas-relief medallions of twenty women from history memorialize figures including Mary, Queen of Scots; Pocahontas; Emma, Lady Hamilton; Cleopatra; and Dido Elizabeth Belle.
 The walls depict women in typical fashions from different eras around the world, along with mythological figures.
-Orchestrated by Violet Terwilliger, a visionary female designer from New York, the ballroom's design is a testament to the strength of women worldwide.
-The bas-relief medallions of twenty women from history memorialize figures including Mary, Queen of Scots; Pocahontas; Emma, Lady Hamilton; Queen Cleopatra; and Dido Elizabeth Belle.
 The artwork was created using sgraffito, a "scratching" technique where the design is hand-cut into multiple layers of colored plaster.
 It took thirty artisans more than a year to complete the room under Terwilliger's direction.
-Each medallion is a celebration of their contributions, immortalizing them in a space where history and elegance converge.
 HOTEL DU PONT, a Charter Member of Historic Hotels of America since 1989, dates to 1913.